aksnzhy/xlearn/README.md

 xLearn has been developed and used by many active community members.
 Your help is very valuable to make it better for everyone.

  * Please contribute if you find any bug in xLearn.
+ * Contribute new features you want to see in xLearn.
  * Contribute to the tests to make it more reliable.
  * Contribute to the documents to make it clearer for everyone.
  * Contribute to the examples to share your experience with other users.